wootzapp/wootz-browser/src/docs/updater/functional_spec.md

 button.
 Clicking the help button opens a web page in the user's default browser.
 The page is opened with a query string:
 `?product={AppId}&errorcode={ErrorCode}`.

+### Periodic detection of over-installed apps

+The updater periodically checks if application versions persisted to the system match its built-in `pv` value.
+If different, the updater sends an installation ping for the application indicating the actually installed version and updates the internal `pv` value to match.

+The application's version persisted to the system is determined via:

+* The plist file and key indicated by the `pv_path` and `pv_key` in the app's updater registration on MacOS.
+* The `pv` registry key as described by the "App Registration" section on Windows.

 ## Updates
 There is no limit for the number of retries to update an application if the